denwilliams/homenet-plugin-librato/README.md

 # homenet-plugin-librato
-Publish to Librato from homenet
+Publishes metrics to Librato from homenet